 JRPG is defined in the name itself - Japanese Role-Playing Game, therefore, is oh-so-simple - a game's genre is a role-playing game period made by a company in Japan.
 It couldn't be easier.

-So, this raises some questions: How did the definition of JRPG change over time?
-Where did the definition of JRPG come from?
-What were the original characteristics of a JRPG?
-And most importantly, how did JRPGs become so divided amongst themselves?
-Did they evolve from what they originally stood for or did they never have a specific connotation for being "Japanese?"
-Let’s skip the boring discussion about the concept of RPGs.
-There are generally people who have the same ideas about what an RPG is (character sheets, weapons, attack damage, character levels, etc).
+This leads to many inquiries like: How did the definition of JRPG change over time?
+Where did the definition of JRPG originate?
+What were the original traits of a JRPG?
+And most importantly, how did JRPGs become so divided among themselves?
+Did they evolve from what they originally stood for or did they never have a clear connotation for being “Japanese”?
+Let’s avoid the tedious chat about the idea of RPGs.
+Most people share similar views about what an RPG is (character sheets, weapons, attack damage, character levels, etc).

 What is a JRPG?
 (Attribution: smolgremlin.deviantart.com)